Updated: March 15, 2026 — By North York Guide Team

 What Korean BBQ restaurants are near Yonge and Sheppard?

 Nakwon Kisa at 4895 Yonge St is steps from Sheppard-Yonge Station.
-Mapo BBQ at 4916 Yonge St is across the street.
+Mapo Gamjatang at 4916 Yonge St is across the street.
 Daldongnae at 6034 Yonge St is a short bus ride north.
 All three are on the Yonge Street KBBQ corridor.

 Which Korean BBQ in North York is best for a date night?